Infrastructure

 Human-readable documentation

 Documentation is written for real readers.
-If it can’t be explained clearly, it’s not finished.
+If it cannot be explained clearly, it is not finished.

 Notes

 Infrastructure is evolving.
-Some elements exist today as documentation and patterns, others as working code and schemas.
+Some elements exist today as documentation and patterns, while others exist as working code and schemas.

-The guiding rule is consistency: shared references, traceable work, reproducible outputs.
+The guiding rule is consistency: shared references, traceable work, and reproducible outputs.